A Hybrid Graph Neural Network for Enhanced EEG-Based Depression Detection: Results and Discussion

-To further verify the validity of the key components in our model, we conduct an ablation study.
+To further validate the key components in our model, we perform an ablation study.
 In the experiment, we initially consider the CGNN as the baseline framework.
-Subsequently, we progressively integrate additional components, including CGNN, IGNN (without GPUM) and GPUM to construct the proposed model.
-Additionally, we explore the optimal integration of the GPUM module.
+Subsequently, we progressively integrate additional components, including IGNN and CB-HIE to construct the proposed model.
+Additionally, we explore the optimal integration of the Hierarchical Information Extractor (HIE) module.

-Specifically, \textit{Variant a, b, c} are generated to verify the effectiveness of CGNN, IGNN (without GPUM) and GPUM respectively, with \textit{Variant a} serving as the baseline. \textit{Variant d, e} are generated to explore the optimal integration of the GPUM and compare with our HGNN.
-The specific process is described as follows:
+Specifically, \textit{Variant a, b, c} are generated to verify the effectiveness of CGNN, IGNN and CB-HIE respectively, with \textit{Variant a} serving as the baseline. \textit{Variant d, e, f} are generated to explore the optimal integration of the Hierarchical Information Extractor (HIE) and compare with our HybGNN.
+The following outlines the specific details for each variant: